Comprehensive vs Collision Insurance

 Do you get comprehensive and collision insurance confused?
 Don’t worry — many people do.
 Both comprehensive and collision are types of car insurance that cover damage to your vehicle.
 But there are some important differences to understand.
 Let’s take a look at how these coverages help protect your vehicle from the unexpected.

-What Are Comprehensive and Collision Car Insurance?
+What Is the Difference Between Comprehensive and Collision Car Insurance?

 While both coverages help you when your vehicle is damaged the key is understanding how they cover different situations.
 Comprehensive steps in when your car is damaged from a storm, a theft, hits an animal and other incidents that are beyond your control and typically don’t involve another vehicle.
 Collision insurance is for those times when your vehicle hits something, like another car or an object.